Word@Work, Let God's Word energise your working day!

 Matthew 24:40-42

 When Jesus returns everything will change.
 There will be a division between the righteous and the wicked (Matthew 13:49).
-Of course, no one is righteous; all are sinners, except they receive forgiveness of their sins and the righteousness of Christ (Philippians 3:9).
-And so the separation will be between those who have received Christ and those who have resisted His rule over them.
+Of course, no one is righteous; all are sinners.
+But all who trust in Jesus receive forgiveness of their sins and the righteousness of Christ (Philippians 3:9).
+And so, the separation will be between those who have received Christ and those who have resisted His rule over them (John 3:36).

 Unpredictable Arrival